-The college is an approved educational institution for education and training under the Veterans Educational Assistance Act (GI Bill), the Veterans Readjustment Act, and the Dependents Educational Act.
+Honolulu Community College is an approved institution of higher learning for education and training under the Veterans Educational Assistance Act, the Veterans Readjustment Act, and the Dependents Educational Act.
 Information regarding eligibility, entitlement benefits, and types of training authorized may be obtained from the Department of Veterans Affairs Regional Office (telephone: 1-888-442-4551).